pingcap/docs/tidb-cloud/config-s3-and-gcs-access.md

     ![Get bucket URL](/media/tidb-cloud/gcp-bucket-url.png)

-7. In the TiDB Cloud console, go to the **Data Import** page where you get the Google Cloud Service Account ID, and then paste the GCS bucket URL to the **Role ARN** field.
+7. In the TiDB Cloud console, go to the **Data Import** page where you get the Google Cloud Service Account ID, and then paste the GCS bucket URL to the **Bucket URL** field.
 Note that you must add `/` to the end of the URL.

     For example, if your bucket URL is `gs://tidb-cloud-source-data`, you need to fill in `gs://tidb-cloud-source-data/`.